 HARDWOOD FLOOR MAINTENANCE TIPS FOR NASHVILLE HOMEOWNERS

-Adding hardwood floors to your house can increase your home-appeal and further the unique beauty in your home.
-Many people even opt for wood floors because they are easier to clean and maintain than carpets.
-Regardless, there is a lot of maintenance required to keep your hardwood floors looking fresh.
+Adding hardwood floors to your house can increase your home-appeal and further the unique beauty in your home, but they still require consistent maintenance and care in order to look fresh.
 As Nashville’s favorite floor renewal service, we’ve compiled this list of maintenance tips to help you maintain the quality of your hardwood floors.
 We have your best interests at heart and hope these simple measures will help you stay in love with your hardwood floors!

 Wood Floor Maintenance Tips

-When dust settles on your hardwood floor it will increase the likelihood of scratching and wear them down quicker.
+The chances of your hardwood getting scratched increases when dust and grime settle there long term.
 Sweeping your floors at least every other day is an easy tactic to keep your floors clean and make sure dust doesn’t stick.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
-Vacuuming and mopping should be done about once a week to keep the dirt and allergens at bay.
+Vacuuming and mopping should be done about once a week to keep the dirt and dust at bay.

 Prevent Damage to Your Floors

-Placing mats or rugs in your entryways can prevent against dirt collection.
+Placing mats or rugs in your entryways is an easy way to prevent against dirt collection.
 It’s best to choose mats or rugs without an adhesive or abrasive bottom.

 Don’t Use Water on Your Floors

-Do not ever use water to clean your hardwood floors because it can deteriorate the wood.
+Using water on your floors can deteriorate the wood faster, so it’s important to never put it on your floors.
 Most stores carry a special wood floor cleaner that can be sprayed and wiped away with a soft cloth.
 Know the finish of your floors (for example, polyurethane or wax) so you can choose the right cleaner.

 Maintain Polyurethane Finishes